John Pitt, 2nd Earl of Chatham: Later life

-In 1820 Chatham's career was revived when he was made Governor of Gibraltar, formally holding the position until 1835.

 Chatham did not serve actively again but was promoted to full General in January 1812.
 He continued to hold various ceremonial positions such as Lieutenant Governor of Jersey and High Steward of Colchester to which he had been appointed back in 1807.
 He prepared a dossier, outlining a defence of his actions during the Walcheren campaign.

 During these years Arthur Wellesley made a great success of the command that Chatham had turned down, leading Allied forces to victory in the Peninsular War and invading southern France.
 Rewarded with a Dukedom, he became Britain's premier military commander and oversaw the Allied victory at the Battle of Waterloo in 1815, with Chatham playing no part in any of these campaigns.

 Gibraltar

+The Convent, Gibraltar, the governor's official residence.
+In 1820 Chatham's career was revived when he was made governor, formally holding the position until 1835.

 In 1820 he succeeded Duke of Kent as Governor of Gibraltar.
 His predecessor, the father of the future Queen Victoria, had not been on the Rock since a mutiny among his troops in 1803 and a series of acting Governors had performed duties on his behalf.
 Since 1814 this role had been performed by Sir George Don.
 Chatham initially intended to also hold the post in absence, but following political pressure from the opposition he agreed to take personal command in Gibraltar.
 After a long illness his wife died in May 1821, and he finally sailed for the Mediterranean that October.

 It was more than forty years since Chatham had last visited Gibraltar as a junior officer.
 During that time it had survived a major Franco-Spanish siege and the civilian population had grown rapidly to over 13,000 living alongside a 4,000-strong garrison.
 Sir George Don, who had been acting command of the garrison for seven years, continued to serve as lieutenant governor under Chatham, and the two men enjoyed a good relationship.
 He took over his post at a time when neighbouring Spain was undergoing severe turbulence as Ferdinand VII was challenged by Spanish Liberal opponents.

 He died at his house in Charles Street, London, on 24 September 1835, aged 78.